Azure/azure-powershell/src/ElasticSan/ElasticSan.Autorest/README.md

 module-version: 0.3.0
 subject-prefix: $(service-name)

 use-extension:
   "@autorest/powershell": "4.x"
 enable-parent-pipeline-input: true
+disable-transform-identity-type: true
+flatten-userassignedidentity: false

 # If there are post APIs for some kinds of actions in the RP, you may need to
 # uncomment following line to support viaIdentity for these post APIs
 # identity-correction-for-post: true